-GameStop Brand Growth Strategy: Invest in bricks and mortar
+GameStop Brand Growth Strategy: Investing in bricks and mortar

 Video gaming, by its very nature, is centred around digital experiences.
-But US gaming brand GameStop is convinced it can stimulate growth by investing in bricks and mortar stores.
+But US gaming brand GameStop aimed to stimulate growth by investing in real-life bricks and mortar stores.

-GameStop wants to bring video game culture to life in every neighborhood and has partnered with innovation design firm, R/GA, to create unique in-store experiences.
+GameStop wanted to bring video game culture to life in every neighborhood and partnered with innovation design firm, R/GA, to create unique in-store experiences.

 The new approach follows research that identified four major motivations people have for playing video games: immersion, achievement, creativity and community.

-As a result, GameStop is developing and piloting new store concepts, such as locations that sell strictly retro gaming software and hardware, and stores that offer competitive sessions for homegrown e-Leagues.
+As a result, GameStop have developed and piloted new store concepts, such as locations that sell strictly retro gaming software and hardware, and stores that offer competitive sessions for homegrown e-Leagues.

 “We’re on a journey to use our vast retail footprint to provide an engaging and well thought out experience that enhances our consumers’ gaming interests,” Frank Hamlin, Chief Customer Officer at GameStop, told Campaign.